#561, 7620 Elbow Dr. SWCalgary, AB T2V 1K2Canada

 So, whether you’re deciding to treat the wood or not, you definitely need to take measures to protect it from direct contact with water, because no matter what, if water is going to sit on the wood, no matter for how long, it’s eventually going to find its way into it, and that’s not a good thing!

-You should definitely discuss option on sealing any reclaimed wood that you’ll be using in your bathroom or around your bathtub, and preferably with an oil-based polyurethane!
+You should definitely discuss an option on sealing any reclaimed wood that you’ll be using in your bathroom or around your bathtub, and preferably with an oil-based polyurethane!
 Anything that you use on your reclaimed wood will eventually be infiltrated and start breaking down, however, choosing wood a very high rot resistance will help you preserve your reclaimed wood for much longer.

 Remember that the wood is going to swell and contract

-You need to understand how important it is to treating any reclaimed wood that you salvage and plan on using as an actual living and breathing thing – now it may sound crazy, but it’s true, because wood is going to grow and contract, so using a silicone caulking on the sides of your tub as well as the walls, when installing a wooden bathtub surround is a perfect solution to this problem
+You need to understand how important it is to treat any reclaimed wood that you salvage and plan on using as an actual living and breathing thing – now it may sound crazy, but it’s true, because wood is going to grow and contract, so using a silicone caulking on the sides of your tub as well as the walls, when installing a wooden bathtub surround is a perfect solution to this problem

 Reclaimed wood is perfect for contrast